Eliminating Tokamak Disruptions with Feedback: 1. Introduction

 \section{\Rdd{\bf 1.
 Introduction}}

 Disruptions have been considered to be a major obstacle to tokamak fusion.
 Many disruptions are caused by resistive wall tearing modes (RWTM) \cite{jet21,iter21,d3d22,mst23, finn95,betti}.
-They can be prevented with feedback. \begin{itemize} \item{There are two main criteria for locked mode disruptions in DIII-D, which will be shown to be signatures of RWTMs.} \begin{itemize} \item{$\rho_{q2} > 0.75.$ Here $\rho_{q2}$ is the $q = 2$ radius normalized to wall radius.
-This shows that the disruption is caused by a tearing mode close enough to the wall to interact with it. } \item{$li/q_{95} > 0.28.$ The current must be sufficiently peaked.
+They can be prevented with feedback.

+There are two main criteria \cite{sweeney2017} for locked mode disruptions in DIII-D, which will be shown to be signatures of RWTMs.
+The first and most important is that $\rho_{q2}$ exceeds a threshold, which in DIII-D is $\rho_{q2} > 0.75.$ Here $\rho_{q2}$ is the $q = 2$ radius normalized to wall radius.
+This shows that the disruption is caused by a tearing mode close enough to the wall to interact with it.
+This is the main characteristic of RWTMs, which makes feedback active control possible.
+The criterion depends on the distance of the wall from the plasma.

+A second criterion is that the internal inductance exceeds a critical value, which depends on the geometry of the equilibrium.
+It can be expressed as a threshold $l_i / q_{95},$ which for DIII-D is $l_i/q_{95} > 0.28.$ The current must be sufficiently peaked.
 This can be caused by edge cooling and other precursors.
-Edge cooling suppresses bootstrap current, so the disruptions are not caused by NTMs.} \end{itemize}
+Edge cooling suppresses bootstrap current, so the disruptions are not caused by NTMs.
+The dependence of the critical internal inductance on elongation is given, suggesting that it might be an actuator to prevent disruptions.

-\item{ Nonlinear simulations demonstrate that RWTMs can grow to much larger amplitude than ideal wall tearing modes (TM), and cause a complete thermal quench. }
+Nonlinear simulations demonstrate that RWTMs can grow to much larger amplitude than ideal wall tearing modes (TM), and cause a complete thermal quench.
+In contrast, tearing modes with an ideal wall boundary saturate at low amplitude, which can cause a minor disruption.
+Feedback can emulate an ideal wall, which can prevent major disruptions.